 Broken, Tattered, Healing, Whole

 Broken, Tattered, Healing, Whole, 2024.
-Anointing oil, eucalyptus oil, and oil paint; Belle’s ashes; acrylics; chain; cigarette burns; found bone, bird wing, branches, feathers, and thorn; holy water; gauze; gold leaf; graphite; gouache; medical tape; pressed leaves; salt; scripture; stone collected from the San Luis Rey River; tears; thread; and wool.
+Anointing oil, eucalyptus oil, and oil paint; Belle’s ashes; inherited acrylics; chain; cigarette burns; found bone, bird wing, branches, feathers, and thorn; holy water; gauze; gold leaf; graphite; gouache; medical tape; pressed leaves; salt; scripture; stone collected from the San Luis Rey River; tears; thread; and wool.
 Commissioned by Oceanside Museum of Art in partnership with the Women’s Resource Center, with special thanks to Curator Smadar Samson for your love for the people and for encouraging us to confront this very difficult and important issue.

 A prayer for freedom for the ones who find themselves under the heels of the oppressors, a prayer of protection over the ones who seek the courage to flee, and a prayer of praise for our survivors.